ucl-dark/skillhack/README.md

+<h1> SkillHack </h1>

+SkillHack is a repository for skill based learning based on MiniHack and the NetHack Learning Environment (NLE).
+SkillHack consists of 16 simple skill acquistion environments and 8 complex task environments.
+The task environments are difficult to solve due to the large state-action space and sparsity of rewards, but can be made tractable by transferring knowledge gained from the simpler skill acquistion environments.

-<h1> Skilful </h1>
+<h1> Installation </h1>

-A repository for skill based learning.
 This repository is dependent on the MiniHack repo (https://github.com/facebookresearch/minihack).

 <h1>How to run a Skill Transfer experiment</h1>